Apical foramen

-In dental anatomy, the apical foramen, literally translated "small opening of the apex," is the tooth's natural opening, found at the root's very tip—that is, the root's apex—whereby an artery, vein, and nerve enter the tooth and commingle with the tooth's internal soft tissue, called pulp.
+In dental anatomy, the apical foramen, literally translated "small opening of the apex," is the tooth's natural opening, found at the root's very tip—that is, the root apex — whereby an artery, vein, and nerve enter the tooth and commingle with the tooth's internal soft tissue, called pulp.
 Additionally, the apical foramen is the point where the pulp meets the periodontal tissues, the connective tissues that surround and support the tooth.
+The foramen is located 0.5mm to 1.5mm from the apex of the tooth.
+Each tooth has an apical foramen.

 Characteristics

 The average size of the orifice is 0.3 to 0.4 mm in diameter.
 There can be two or more foramina separated by a portion of dentin and cementum or by cementum only.
 If more than one foramen is present on each root, the largest one is designated as the apical foramen and the rest are considered accessory foramina.

 Apical delta

 Apical delta refers to the branching pattern of small accessory canals and minor foramina seen at the tip or apex of some tooth roots.
 The pattern is said to be reminiscent of a river delta when sectioned and viewed using a microscope.
 Because the anatomy of this area is very small and complex with several portals of entry to the root canal i.e. more than one apical foramen.